BP partners notified of TNK-BP sale plans, ready to buy

 It did not disclose the identity of any possible buyer, AAR said in a statement emailed to Reuters.

-"AAR remains committed to the successful development of TNK-BP including potentially increasing its shareholding in the business," it said in the statement.
+"AAR remains committed to the successful development of TNK-BP including potentially increasing its shareholding in the business," it said in the satement.